Laboratory-Imaging/JOBS-examples/NIS_v6.10/42-Following_moving_object/README.md

 ### absolute

-For absolute version of the JOB we have to add two tasks relevant to the wellplate, a well loop and to sligthly modify the expressions.
+For absolute version of the JOB we have to add two tasks relevant to the well-plate, a well loop and to slightly modify the expressions.

 Specifically:
 - We add plate definition at the beginning and select a plate (e.g. 96-well plate).